-TAKE CARE OF: stubborn carpet stains.
+TAKE CARE OF: Stubborn carpet stains.

 Mix equal parts vinegar and water together, then pour the mixture on the carpet stain.
 Sprinkle some baking soda on the stain and wait for a reaction.
 Once the fizzy formula settles down, vacuum the stain.
 Not only will this clear up the stain, but it will also deodorize the area.

-AVOID: a mound of dishes.
+AVOID: Mounds of dishes.

 Thanksgiving is done.
 The dishes are piled up in the sink.
 You’re exhausted.
 The last thing you feel like doing is washing the dishes.